JO ANNE STRATTON

 PhD Student

 Diana completed her bachelor's degree in Biotechnology engineering at Monterrey Institute of Technology and Higher Education in Mexico.
-During her undergraduate research internship, she studied the innate and adaptive immune response in Parkinson's disease using macrophages and T cells along dopaminergic neurons derived from iPSCs.
-In the Stratton lab, she aims to investigate the impact of CSF1R mutations on microglia development and function using patient-derived iPSCs.
+During her undergraduate research internship, she studied the innate and adaptive immune response in Parkinson's disease using macrophages, T cells and dopaminergic neurons derived from iPSCs.
+In the Stratton lab, Diana investigates the impact of CSF1R mutations on microglia development and function using patient-derived iPSCs.
 Her hobbies include watching movies, listening to music, and taking long walks at the park to pet puppies!

 ELIA AFANASIEV